 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you’ll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

-Christmas dinner is always pricey but this year, inflation and supply chain issues mean that it will be a whopping 17% higher than pre-pandemic costs.
+Having the family over for Christmas is always pricey but this year, inflation and supply chain issues mean that it will be a whopping 17% higher than pre-pandemic costs.
 Escalating inflation and supply chain issues are causing the prices of holiday classics to skyrocket.
 Is a festive and frugal Christmas dinner even possible?

 We know that the holidays are wonderful, but they sure can be expensive.
 We don’t want to spend a month’s grocery budget on just one meal.
 Other families are having a tough time financially, because of a job loss, a foreclosure, or exorbitant looming bills they can’t pay.
 When that’s the case, the holidays can be a time for stress instead of enjoyment.

-Check out these tips for a frugal Christmas dinner.
+Check out these tips for a frugal Christmas event.

 If you’ve been building a stockpile, then the food in your pantry contains all sorts of basics for scratch cooking, purchased at the lowest prices available.
 Because of this, you can focus on purchasing only a few special items, like a turkey or a must-have goodie that is a tradition in your family, while you enjoy delicious yet thrifty treats for the rest of your Christmas dinner.